-The report also says that small farmers grow marijuana on 2,500 square feet land or 1/20 acres.
+The report also says team liquid dota 2 that small farmers grow marijuana on 2,500 square feet land or 1/20 acres.
 These small-time merchants face the most difficult obstacles in following the regulations.

 Monterey County, for instance, issues permit to big-time greenhouse growers.
 However, the local authority rejects small and independent farmers in getting parcels.

 The latest report also states that only 0.78 percent or 534 cannabis growers in California have acquired a license.